sjanadri/code-test/README.md

 3. Your parser should output an Application object that contains all the appropriate users and groups

 ### Other considerations
-1. Do not modify the Parser interface of any of the abstract classes.
+1. Do not modify the Parser interface or any of the abstract classes.
 Build your own classes that extend and implement these interfaces/abstract classes.

 #